A variational approach to Hilbert's 16th problem within the framework of global analysis: Limit cycles for planar, polynomial, differential systems

 of the matrix of the system

 vanishes.
 These singular points are precisely the contact points of our differential system over the curve $\Dv=0$.
 The fact that

 shows that $\bu_\e$, for $\e$ sufficiently small, can only turn around, changing $+k$ by $-k$ or viceversa, near those contact points.
-As a matter of fact, critical closed paths $\bu_\e$ have to turn around whenever one such point is found because at such points, where vectors $\F^\perp$ and $\nabla\Dv$ are parallel, the derivative $\bu'$ in \eqref{dsform} is not defined.
+As a matter of fact, critical closed paths $\bu_\e$ do have to turn around whenever one such point is reached and is a single root of system \eqref{salto0}.
+To emphasize this point, we explicitly introduce the following.

-One can examine in a more detailed fashion the optimality system around one such contact point $\bp$.
-To this end, notice that, as just indicated, \eqref{dsform} is incompatible at a contact point $\bp$ because at such a point both vectors $\F^\perp$ and $\nabla\Dv$ are parallel and non-vanishing due to the first equation in \eqref{dsform}.
-If $\bu'_\e$ would stay uniformly bounded in a neighborhood of a contact point, then the two equations in \eqref{dsform} would contradict each other.
-Hence, the only way to reconcile such situation is for the vector derivative $\bu'_\e$ of the approximated system to grow indefinitely around such a point $\bp$.

-\begin{lemma} Let $\bu_\e=(x_\e, y_\e)$ be a continuous family of critical closed paths of $E_\e$ such that $E_0(\bu_\e)$ stays away from zero. \begin{enumerate} \item Let $J=[\alpha, \beta]\subset[0, 1]$ be an interval away from contact points of our differential system in the sense that the images $\left.\bu_\e\right|_J$, converging to the curve $\Dv=0$ according to Lemma \ref{conacero}, remain away from any contact point.
-In particular,